JibbSmart/JoyShockMapper/README.md

 6. JoyShockMapper can automatically load a configuration file for your games each time the game window enters focus.
 Drop the file in the **AutoLoad** folder, next to the executable.
 JoyShockMapper will look for a name based on the executable name of the program that's in focus.
 When it goes into focus and AUTOLOAD is enabled (which it is by default), JoyShockMapper will tell you the name of the file it's looking for - case insensitive.
 You can turn it off by entering the command ```AUTOLOAD = OFF```.
 You can enable it again with ```AUTOLOAD = ON```.

-7. Games that have native support of the controller, such as *Apex: Legends*, can rarely be prevented to read the controller data.
-Projects like HIDGuardian / HIDCerberus allows you to mask devices from all application except those that you *whitelist*.
+7. Games that have native support for your controller, such as *Apex Legends* with DualShock 4, sometimes don't have the option to ignore your controller.
+Projects like HIDGuardian / HIDCerberus allow you to mask devices from all application except those that you *whitelist*.
 If you do have HIDCerberus installed and running, JoyShockMapper will automatically add itself to the whitelist.
 Should you want to handle things yourself, enter ```WHITELISTER``` to display JSM's PID and open HIDCerberus configuration page in your browser.

 ## Commands
 Commands can be executed by simply typing them into the JoyShockMapper console windows and hitting 'enter'.
 You can also put a bunch of commands into a text file and, by typing in the path to the file in JoyShockMapper (either the full path or the path relative to the JoyShockMapper executable) and hitting 'enter', execute all those commands.
 I refer to such a file as a "configuration file".
 In Windows, you can also drag and drop a file from Explorer into the JoyShockMapper console window to enter the full path of that file.